-The total installed capacity for electricity generation is 208 MW.
-Out of this, 140 MW is interconnected, but the rest consists of self-contained parts, which serve off-grid villages.
-The concern is the fact that most of the power is generated from fossil fuels.
-However, the government is interested to shift to renewables with 20 MW now generated from solar in the off-grid systems.
+The total installed capacity is 230 MW.
+The 140 MW is the interconnected part, but the rest are self-contained, serving the off-grid villages.
+But the concern is that most of the power is generated from fossil fuels.
+The government is interested to shift to renewable energy, with more than 20 MW now generated from solar in the off-grid connections.
+The change of Asmara street lights to solar is an example of that achievement.
+The government is in preparation to install a 35 MW solar generation, aiming to displace diesel generation.